angular/angular/aio/content/guide/router-tutorial-toh.md

 Alter the name.
-Click the "Back" button and the app returns to the heroes list which displays the changed hero name.
+Click the "Back" button and the application returns to the heroes list which displays the changed hero name.
 Notice that the name change took effect immediately.

-Had you clicked the browser's back button instead of the app's "Back" button, the app would have returned you to the heroes list as well.
+Had you clicked the browser's back button instead of the app's "Back" button, the application would have returned you to the heroes list as well.
-Angular app navigation updates the browser history as normal web navigation does.
+Angular application navigation updates the browser history as normal web navigation does.

 Now click the *Crisis Center* link for a list of ongoing crises.